 Data from the surveys cross-referenced with existing Ofcom data has been used to draw up a list of priority locations including residential areas, business/research parks, roads, and stations.
 The list exemplifies a wide range of coverage issues and has been shared with mobile network operators, who are working with our Enabling Digital Delivery team to proactively find solutions.

-Further survey work is being undertaken and will be used to highlight ‘partial notspots’.
+The most recent survey work was undertaken in the first half of 2023 and will be used to highlight partial notspots.